MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 Your app package must include both a color and outline version of your app icon, as .png files.
 These icons have specific size requirements in order to pass store validation.

 > [!NOTE]
-> Currently only the color icon is used to represent Copilot agents to the end-user (both as its store listing and within Microsoft 365 Copilot UI), but an outline icon is still required when submitting the app package to Microsoft AppSource.
+> Currently only the color icon is used to represent Copilot agents to users (both as its store listing and within the Microsoft 365 Copilot UI), but an outline icon is still required when you submit the app package to Microsoft AppSource.

-For further design guidance on color and outline icons for the Microsoft 365 app package, [App icons for Teams Store and app bar](/microsoftteams/platform/concepts/design/design-teams-app-icon-store-appbar).
+For design guidance for color and outline icons for the Microsoft 365 app package, see [App icons for Teams Store and app bar](/microsoftteams/platform/concepts/design/design-teams-app-icon-store-appbar).

 ### Color icon